Tutorials

 The focus on data instead of pipelines may be unfamiliar at first.
 Traditional orchestration platforms like Airflow or Dagster explicitly compose functions which produce data into a DAG of tasks.
 With Chalk, the DAG of resolvers is defined implicitly by the features they produce.
 This architecture makes it easy to build out feature pipelines that are reusable and composable.
 Chalk handles tracking your features for temporal consistency, running your resolvers in parallel, and horizontally scaling your feature pipelines.

-This tutorial will walk you through the process of building a feature pipeline for a simple model.
-We will be building a feature pipeline for a fraud detection model, and will cover the full feature development lifecycle:
+This tutorial walks through the process of building a feature pipeline for fraud detection.
+We’ll cover the full feature development lifecycle:

 If you want to skip ahead, you can find the full source code for this tutorial on GitHub.